 Agencies are responsible for determining the type of payment being made and identifying the income source.
 Agencies may reach out to SAB for clarification in determining if payments are reportable and if withholding is required, or if a treaty claim is valid.
 The agency is also responsible for withholding at the applicable tax rate when necessary or proper documentation has not been obtained.
 If withholding is required, agencies must contact SAB.

-SAB sends emails to agencies towards the end of the tax (calendar) year with a report listing all foreign transactions made through SABHRS during that year.
-Agencies must review the information for accuracy and submit 1042's and any missing invoices for each supplier the agency paid.
-Agencies are solely responsible for submitting all invoices, W-8, withholding information and 1042's for any payments made to foreign suppliers via PCards or Wires, as SAB will not have access to this information.
+SAB sends emails to agencies towards the end of the tax (calendar) year with a report listing all foreign transactions made via PCard or wire during that year.
+Agencies must review the information for reportability and submit all documentation, including invoices and a completed W-8 form for any reportable payment by using the 1042-S Reporting request in ServiceNow.
 Foreign suppliers paid via PCard or Wire must also have a supplier ID in SABHRS.
-A third-part Certified Public Accountant (CPA) contracted with the State uses the information from this report to review 1042-S forms and complete the 1042 IRS reporting on behalf of the State of Montana.
+Because SAB already has invoices and W-8 forms from all payments made via the SABHRS AP module, there is no need to resubmit those documents to SAB.
+A third-party Certified Public Accountant (CPA) contracted with the State works with SAB to review 1042-S forms and complete the 1042-S IRS reporting on behalf of the State of Montana.
 The CPA may contact agency staff if questions arise.
 Required IRS reporting that is not 1099-MISC/NEC, 1099-G Box 6, or 1042 related, such as interest or sales proceeds, is the responsibility of the agency issuing those types of payments.